Dangerous Driving Solicitors

 Just because the police accuse you of driving dangerously does not mean you will be convicted.
 The police often misunderstand what counts as 'dangerousness'.
 This is where our dangerous driving solicitors can help.

 This is by far the most common defence to dangerous driving.
 You are entitled to challenge the prosecution's account of what happened.
-Perhaps the prosecution have misunderstood the definition of dangerousness, or they're relying on unfair evidence.
-The manner of driving may look dangerous on a dash camera but was not in real life.
-It is very difficult to appreciate distance and speed on camera.
+Perhaps the prosecution has misunderstood the definition of dangerousness, or they're relying on unfair evidence.
+The manner of driving may look dangerous on a dash camera, but it wasn't in real life.
+It is very difficult to appreciate distance and speed on camera. -

 Many dangerous driving allegations involve police chases.
 Some police vehicles are undercover.
 If you thought someone else was chasing you (to steal your car, for example), then you may have a complete defence.